-The River Arts District (RAD) is definitely a favorite place for couples to explore since friendly artists love to show you the process of creating their amazing creations.
+The River Arts District (RAD) in West Asheville is definitely a favorite place to explore since friendly artists love to show you the process of making their amazing creations.
 After getting the story behind the art, you can take home the perfect souvenir and expand or begin your art collection - with something in all price ranges!
-Or get them to custom design something just for you.
+You could even get them to custom make something just for you.

-For 2013, many new studios, galleries and restaurant have opened.
-It's now home to 185 artists in 25 buildings, creating high-quality fine art of every variety.
-Most of these buildings are converted warehouses along the French Broad River just a few miles from downtown Asheville, Biltmore Village and Biltmore Estate.
+Discover 185 artists in 25 buildings, creating high-quality fine art of every variety.
+Artists are located in converted warehouses and industrial buildings along the French Broad River just a few miles from downtown Asheville, Biltmore Village and Biltmore Estate.
 Drive a little, walk a little to visit studios and galleries.
-Some 80-90 artists are open every Friday and Saturday, with many open seven days a week.
-On Second Saturdays and the River Arts Stroll (read more about RAD Events), many more artists open their studios and give special presentations.
+Many artists are open throughout the week (more on Fridays and Saturdays).
+Fewer studios open in January-March.
+At the twice-a-year River Arts Studio Stroll, almost all artists open their studios and give special presentations.
 See and download a map at the bottom of this page.

 In 2016, find many new studios, galleries and restaurants.
 Plus, a visitor center will open later this year.
 RAD is home to great restaurants such as Clingman Cafe, Grey Eagle Taqueria and the Wedge Brewery.
 Check out 12 Bones Smokehouse for great BBQ and down-home cooking.
 The White Duck Taco Shop is another local's favorite.
-New Belgium is building their big brewery nearby.
-The Bull and Beggar opened in 2013 near the Wedge.
+New Belgium opens their big brewery nearby in 2016.

 Tips for Exploring the River Arts District in Asheville

-The River Arts District is just a few minutes from downtown Asheville and the Biltmore Estate entrance, so it's very convenient.
+- The River Arts District is just a few minutes from downtown Asheville and the Biltmore Estate entrance, so it's very convenient.
 You can GPS Clingman Cafe (242 Clingman Avenue, Asheville) to get in the area.
-They have a nice art display in their dining room.

-You can walk to many studios, but you'll need to drive around to find all the buildings.
+- You can walk to many studios, but you'll need to drive around to find all the buildings.
 Some streets do not have sidewalks, but parking is usually easy to find.
 And all parking is free.
 Most of the studios are located in four areas (see map below).

-Most artists have a studio plus a gallery, so you can purchase a wide range of art after you see how it's created.
+- Most artists have a studio plus a gallery, so you can purchase a wide range of art after you see how it's created.
 The best days to visit to catch more artists are Wednesday-Saturday.
-Some are open seven days a week (usually 10 AM-5 PM range), year-round.
-Just look for the River Arts sandwich boards for open studios.
-Others artists have more limited hours and a few just have a small studio space with no set hours.
+Some are open seven days a week (usually 10 AM-5 PM range) year-round.
+Just look for the River Arts sandwich boards.

-Please touch!
+- Please touch!
 You'll find a huge variety of art.
 If you are looking for something in particular, ask one of the artists.
 It's a close community and they love to refer other artists.
-And many artists will make something custom for you if you need a certain size, color, etc.